 Sexually transmitted infections and diseases are very common across the world.
 The World Health Organization estimates that 1 million new STI cases are acquired every single day.
 In the UK, the four most common sexually transmitted infections and diseases are chlamydia, genital warts (caused by the human papillomavirus), gonorrhoea and genital herpes (caused by the herpes simplex virus).

-In men, STD symptoms tend to be more noticeable and pronounced than in women.
+In men, STI symptoms tend to be more noticeable and pronounced than in women.
 Men also experience fewer complications from infections such as chlamydia and gonorrhoea.
 However, contracting a sexually transmitted infection or disease is still a cause for concern, particularly if it is viral and cannot be cured with antibiotics.

-Symptoms of STDs in Men
+Symptoms of STIs in men

-To avoid contracting an STI or STD you should always use condoms when you can’t be certain that your sexual partner is free from infection.
+To avoid contracting an STI you should always use condoms when you can’t be certain that your sexual partner is free from infection.
 Another good way to avoid infection is to educate yourself about the various symptoms.
 This way you can look out for symptoms in yourself and any partners.

 Below are some common sexually transmitted diseases and infections and the symptoms that they cause.